activeadmin/activeadmin/CONTRIBUTING.md

 RAILS=4.0.0 script/local server
 ```

 You should now be able to open <http://localhost:3000/admin> in your browser.
+You can log in using:

+	User: admin@example.com
+	Password: password

 If you need to perform any other commands on the test application, use the
 `local` script.
 For example to boot the rails console: